top of page

 It is survival intelligence that formed before the nervous system had another option.

-And until the body experiences something different — not once, but repeatedly — it continues to organise around what was learned.
+And until the body experiences something different, not once, but repeatedly, it continues to organise around what was learned.

-▶ Why anxiety won't go away
+▶️ Why anxiety won't go away

 A trauma-informed exploration into why anxiety forms, why it becomes chronic and why it often persists even when life looks safe on the outside.
+Full Transcript at end of blog.

 🌬 Gentle 60-second practice